ibm-cloud-docs/containers/cs_dedicated.md

  <tr>
  <td>Cluster hardware and ownership</td>
  <td>In standard clusters, the hardware can be shared by other {{site.data.keyword.IBM_notm}} customers or dedicated to you only.
 The public and private VLANs are owned and managed by you in your IBM Cloud infrastructure (SoftLayer) account.</td>
  <td>In clusters on {{site.data.keyword.Bluemix_dedicated_notm}}, the hardware is always dedicated.
 The public and private VLANs that are available for cluster creation are pre-defined when the {{site.data.keyword.Bluemix_dedicated_notm}} environment is set up, and are owned and managed by IBM for you.
-The zone that is available during cluster creation is also pre-defined for the {{site.data.keyword.Bluemix_notm}} environment.</td>
+The zone that is available during cluster creation is also pre-defined for the {{site.data.keyword.cloud_notm}} environment.</td>
  </tr>
  <tr>
  <td>Load balancer and Ingress networking</td>